After "The Silence of the Dogs" next door, I left Bellingham on

-Above left: My first stop was Deception Pass, north of Seattle, separating the mainland (near) from Whidbey
+Left: My first stop was Deception Pass, north of Seattle, which separates the

-Island (far).
-The tide churns through here at up to 10 knots, making it a pretty exciting place to sail through (as I've learned the hard way).
+The tide churns through here at up to 10 knots making it an exciting place to

-Above center: Riding the ferry into Port Townsend on the Olympic peninsula.
+Above left: Riding the ferry into Port Townsend on the Olympic peninsula.

 Above right: The majestic Olympic Mountains of western Washington, from chilly Hurricane Ridge.
 Yes,

 Above left: Olympic National Park has a lot of great campgrounds, including this empty one at Sol Duc.